Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 Social Media Volunteer Recognition Posts

-Social media recognition does double duty: it publicly honors the volunteer and it shows your wider community the kind of people behind your organization's work.
-Both outcomes strengthen your volunteer culture.
+Social recognition does double duty: it publicly honors the volunteer and shows your wider community the kind of people behind your organization’s work.

 Volunteer Spotlight Post